ibm-cloud-solutions/hubot-ibmcloud-alerts/README.md

 Steps for adding this to your existing hubot:

 1. `cd` into your hubot directory
-2. Install the app management functionality with `npm install hubot-app-management --save`
+2. Install the app management functionality with `npm install hubot-ibmcloud-alerts --save`
-3. Add `hubot-app-management` to your `external-scripts.json`
+3. Add `hubot-ibmcloud-alerts` to your `external-scripts.json`
 4. Add the necessary environment variables:
 ```
 export HUBOT_BLUEMIX_API=<Bluemix API URL>